vast-lib/tinyVAST/.github/ISSUE_TEMPLATE/describe-issue.md

 ---
-name: Custom issue template
+name: Describe issue
-about: Describe this issue template's purpose here.
+about: Use this template to submit an issue.
 title: ''
 labels: ''
 assignees: ''